-- Investigate and analyse the beliefs and practices of religions and world views using a range of arguments and evidence to interpret and evaluate issues, and draw balanced conclusions. - Synthesise their own and others' ideas and arguments about sources of wisdom and authority using coherent reasoning, making clear and appropriate reference to their historical, cultural and social contexts. - Analyse in a coherent and well informed way the forms of expression and ways of life found in different religions and world views. - Use different disciplines and methods by which religions and worldviews are studied to analyse their influence on individuals and societies.
+- arguments and evidence to interpret and evaluate issues, and draw balanced conclusions. - Synthesise their own and others' ideas and arguments about sources of wisdom and authority using coherent reasoning, making clear and appropriate reference to their historical, cultural and social contexts. - Analyse in a coherent and well informed way the forms of expression and ways of life found in different religions and world views. - Use different disciplines and methods by which religions and worldviews are studied to analyse their influence on individuals and societies.